fermyon/bartholomew/docs/content/configuration.md

 - base_url: a base URL that templates can use to construct full URLs to content.
 This can be overridden by setting the `-e BASE_URL="https://example.com"` environment variable for Spin.
 - about: a brief description of the site
 - theme: the name of the theme for the website from the `/themes/` folder
+- index_site_pages: A list of templates that require `site.pages` to be populated.
 - enable_shortcodes: Allows addition of shortcodes in the markdown content using rhai scripts.
 Defaults to false.

 You can define your own fields in the `[extra]` section.
 Anything in `[extra]` is not